Dre Campbell Farm

 1. Full Sun

-Eggplant, tomatoes, peppers, strawberries, grapes, and other fruit crops grow best in full sun gardens.
+Eggplant, tomatoes, peppers, strawberries, grapes, and other fruit crops grow best in full-sun gardens.

 2. Light Shade

-According to K-State Research and Extension, light-shaded gardens receive 3 to 5 hours of direct sunlight in the summer [2].
+According to K-State Research and Extension, light-shaded gardens receive 3 to 5 hours of sunlight in the summer [2].

 3. Part Shade